Sikh conquest of Chaj Doab

 The Sikh conquest of the Chaj Doab was a military campaign led by Gujjar Singh of the Bhangi Misl, with the support of Charat Singh of the Sukerchakia Misl, in late 1765.
-It targeted the Muslim chiefs of the Chaj Doab, including Sultan Muqarrab Khan Gakhar of the Gakhar tribe.
+It targeted the Muslim chiefs of the Chaj Doab, including Muqarrab Khan of the Gakhar tribe.
 The campaign resulted in the Sikh conquest of Gujrat and a significant portion of the Pothohar region.